NJU-PCALab/STTrack/README.md

 ## Introduction
-- A new unified multimodal spatial-temporal tracking tracking framework (e.g. RGB-D, RGB-T, and RGB-E Tracking).
+- A new unified multimodal spatial-temporal tracking framework (e.g. RGB-D, RGB-T, and RGB-E Tracking).

 - STTrack excels in multiple multimodal tracking tasks.
 We hope it will garner more attention for multimodal tracking.